lizzie136/tdd-js-spanish/part-1-Comenzando-con-pruebas-unitarias.md

  <a name="footnote-3"></a>

- 3. And let’s face it, if you’re using Linux and reading this article, you probably have Node installed already.[↩](#reference-3)
+ 3. Y aceptemoslo, so estas usando Linux y leyendo este artículo, probablemente ya tienes Node instalado.[↩](#reference-3)

  <a name="footnote-4"></a>